ocurrent/macos-infra/README-rsync.md

 ## Ansible Playbook

 The Ansible playbook can be used to deploy Mac workers.
-The following pre-requisites should be satisfied:
+The following prerequisites should be satisfied:

-- Security & Privacy \ General \ Require Password -- disables screen saver
+- Security & Privacy \ General \ Require Password -- disables screensaver
 - Users & Groups \ Login Options \ Automatic login as administrator
 - Sharing \ Screen sharing -- enables VNC
 - Sharing \ Remote login -- enables SSH.
 Also select the “Allow full disk access for remote users” checkbox.
-- Energy Saver \ Prevent your Mac from automatically sleeping
+- Energy Saver \ Prevents your Mac from automatically sleeping
 - Energy Saver \ Start up automatically after power failure
-- Install Apple Developer Command line tools
+- Install Apple Developer Command Line Tools
 - Turn off SIP by entering Recovery Mode (Intel: Command-R; M1: hold power button) `csrutil disable`
-- Install [macFUSE](https://osxfuse.github.io) which requires approval via System Preferences and a reboot of the system.
+- Install [macFUSE](https://osxfuse.github.io), which requires approval via System Preferences and a reboot of the system.
-  Use `brew install --cask macfuse` which will require a homebrew install.
+  Use `brew install --cask macfuse` which will require a Homebrew install.
 - Install [Docker Desktop for Mac](https://docs.docker.com/desktop/mac/install/)
 - Set Docker to automatically start at sign in
 - Add the capability file for the scheduler pool you want to join to `./secrets/pool-macos-[arch].cap` (creating the `secrets` directory in the project root).
-For more info on the scheduler see [ocurrent/ocluster](https://github.com/ocurrent/ocluster).
+For more info on the scheduler, see [ocurrent/ocluster](https://github.com/ocurrent/ocluster).
-- Add your ssh key to the `~/.ssh/authorized_keys` and update your `~/.ssh/config` so that you can SSH to the mac without prompting for a username:
+- Add your SSH key to the `~/.ssh/authorized_keys` and update your `~/.ssh/config` so that you can SSH to the Mac without prompting for a username:

 ```
 Host mac-mon-*